 Universal Practice opens, a clinical Pilates and Yoga studio by health professionals.
-Founded by Sammy Wilson, a physiotherapist for over seven years, and also a trained clinical Pilates and yoga instructor, she saw a gap in the wellness space for studios with a more clinical approach.
+Founded by Sammy Wilson, a physiotherapist who’s dedicated towards the development of products like www.pelicanmanufacturing.com.au/product/premier-lifting-sling/ for over seven years, and also a trained clinical Pilates and yoga instructor, she saw a gap in the wellness space for studios with a more clinical approach.
 Each of the classes at Universal Practice has a maximum of 16 people and classes include Ropes Yoga, Yoga Asana, Reformer Pilates, Clinical Pilates, Meditation Classes as well as one- on-one classes and Physiotherapy appointments.
+If you view the page, you will be able to learn all the benefits of getting a physiotherapist check your muscle conditions and also find easier ways to get your appointments.
 The yoga room has a “yoga wall” where people have the opportunity to modify and vary the poses, gaining access to alignment that may be otherwise unobtainable and focusing on specific body parts.
 We chatted with Sammy to get to know a bit about Universal Practice.

 Your background is with elite sports as a physiotherapist and you have travelled widely spending time outdoors.
 How have you used that experience in starting up Universal Practice?

 My background in elite sports has meant that I have had to be really precise when delivering treatment and exercise prescription as athletes are looking to shave milliseconds off their time, or find a detail and accuracy that a generalised exercise program or treatment approach won’t differentiate.
-Sports science and sports medicine are ever evolving so you are forced to be continuously learning and relearning the most up to date, best practice treatment.
+Sports science and sports medicine are ever evolving so you are forced to be continuously learning and relearning the most up to date, best practice treatment recommended by a sports medicine doctor.

 This exposure really encouraged me to break down the health and wellness model and explore Pilates and yoga both as a practice and as a philosophy, identifying what the exercises and poses are specifically enhancing.